Expert Packing Tips for Your Next Cruise

 How to Pack for a Cruise

 I only pack in a roll-on suitcase.
 It is true.
 No matter how long my trip is, I make it fit.
+I make sure that all of my toiletries are TSA compliant and that I have enough for a week or more by using these tips.
 The thought of losing my luggage before a cruise makes me a little crazy.
 How will it catch up to me once we are at sea?

 Packing Cubes – I use compression packing cubes to make clothes lay as flat as possible to pack in my one suitcase.
 Plus they keep me organized.
 Usually, I stay in a hotel for one night prior to embarking.
 I just pack that day’s outfit separately in one cube.
 That way I don’t need to dig through my suitcase and make a mess to find what I want to wear.

-Additional Tips – There are a few other things I always keep packed in my suitcase, like over the door hooks which are especially helpful in small cruise cabins.
+There are a few other things I always keep packed in my suitcase, like over the door hooks which are especially helpful in small cruise cabins.
+Compression socks are essential for long flights.
+VIM & VIGR make super cute ones that are extremely comfortable, reduce swelling and help with circulation.

 I also use Stitch Fix, a professional online styling service, several times a year to help me build out staple pieces of my travel wardrobe.
 The stylists get my taste and my budget.
 Some of my best pieces have actually come from them!